VPC Traffic Control with AWS Network Firewall - Stateful Rules and Domain Filtering

 Network Firewall's Role and How It Differs from Security Groups

 Network Firewall is a managed firewall service that inspects traffic inline within a VPC.
 While security groups are limited to L3/L4 filtering at the ENI level, Network Firewall provides L7 application protocol inspection, domain-based filtering, and IDS/IPS signature matching.
 It is deployed in a dedicated firewall subnet, with route tables directing traffic through the firewall endpoint.
 By placing it between the internet gateway and workload subnets, you can inspect both inbound and outbound traffic.
+Unlike on-premises next-generation firewalls from vendors such as Palo Alto Networks or Fortinet, Network Firewall eliminates hardware procurement and firmware management as a fully managed service.

 Rule Design and Domain Filtering

-Managed Rules and Operations
+Managed Rules and Organization-Wide Governance

 Network Firewall Pricing